-IPFs submit measure and non-measure data submissions as well as completion of the Data Accuracy and Correctness Acknowledgement (DACA) form via the web-based data collection tool (WBDCT) located on the QualityNet Secure Portal.
-The only measure data not submitted via the WBDCT for the FY 2017 payment determination year are the HCP vaccination measure (submitted to the CDC) and the Follow-Up after Hospitalization for Mental Illness measure (claims-based, calculated by CMS).
+IPFs submit measure and non-measure data submissions as well as complete the Data Accuracy and Correctness Acknowledgement (DACA) form via the web-based data collection tool (WBDCT) located on the QualityNet Secure Portal.
+The only measure data not submitted via the WBDCT are the Influenza Vaccination Coverage Among HCP (submitted to the CDC), the Follow-Up after Hospitalization for Mental Illness, and the 30-Day All-Cause Unplanned Readmission Following Psychiatric Hospitalization in an Inpatient Psychiatric Facility (IPF) measures (claims-based, calculated by CMS).